davemacdo/Composition-Curriculum/Comp I Class/Unit 1/Tonality Composition.md

 ## Assignment deliverables and readings

 Each of these is required.
 Submit all digital files via Webcourses.
-Bring papers to class for reading sessions.
+Bring paper copies to class for reading sessions.

 * **PDF**:
     * full score